PinsonJulien/odin-weather-app/README.md

 Currently none

 ## Features to implement
-- Left and right cursors and mouse mouvement events listening.
+- Replace "hidden" in the "legend" class for a general element "sr-only" prop.
-- Home page cleanup.
+- Left and right mouse mouvement events listening.